Bayesian tomography using polynomial chaos expansion and deep generative networks

-In the previous sections, we briefly covered the basic principles of Bayesian methods and emphasized the significance of dimensionality reduction and surrogate models for their implementation.
-Now, we integrate these concepts to tackle GPR cross-hole travel-time tomography through MCMC.
-Our focus is twofold: exploring the potential of a VAE architecture to parameterize complex channelized structures in the prior distribution, and investigating the challenges of leveraging PCE for accelerated modeling.
+In the previous section, we briefly covered the basic principles of Bayesian methods and emphasized the significance of dimensionality reduction and surrogate modeling for their implementation.
+Now, we integrate these concepts to tackle GPR crosshole traveltime tomography through MCMC.
+Traveltime tomography refers to various imaging methods where the propagation of acoustic, elastic or electro-magnetic waves is used to non-destructively infer media properties.
+High-resolution MCMC traveltime tomography of electromagnetic ground wave velocity distribution in the shallow subsurface can be performed using ground-penetrating radar (GPR).
+GPR wave-propagation is governed by the distribution of dielectric permittivity ($\epsilon$) and electric conductivity ($\sigma$) in the subsurface.
+The wave propagation velocity mainly depends on permittivity, which is in turn related to porosity and water content through petrophysical relationships \citep{gloaguen2005borehole}.
+GPR data can be collected in a variety of configurations, with crosshole designs being particularly well suited for groundwater investigations \citep{labrecque2002three,annan2005gpr}.